ChThH/divine_liturgy_series/index.md

 # Divine Liturgy Series

 ## About
-In Summer and Fall of 2023, I gave a series of short talks discussing the Divine Liturgy (the Eucharistic service of the Orthodox Christian Church).
+These are a  series of short talks discussing the Divine Liturgy (the Eucharistic service of the Orthodox Christian Church).
+They were given at Holy Resurrection Orthodox Church in Tucson during summer and fall of 2023.

 Currently, this page is a work in progress and links are not yet fully updated.